trees02

 easternoutfittingbldg

-The Eastern Outfitting Co. was located at 10th & Washington Streets.
+The Eastern Outfitting Company was located at 10th & Washington Streets.
+One of the original founders of Eastern Outfitting was Joseph Shemanski.

 easternoutfittingwmn